nirvanagy/EE239_Data-Mining/README.md

 # EE239_Data-Mining
 Data mining course projects of EE239 in UCLA.
+Implemented in Python and Matlab.